-1.1 Scope of Work.
+- 1.1 Scope of Work.
 Contractor shall provide the Services to City as described in Exhibit B which is incorporated herein by reference.
-Contractor will submit all required forms and information described in Exhibit A to the Purchasing Agent before providing Services.

-1.2 General Contract Terms and Provisions.
-This Contract incorporates by reference the General Contract Terms and Provisions, attached hereto as Exhibit C.

-1.3 Contract Administrator.
-The Engineering and Capital Projects (Department) is the Contract Administrator for this Agreement.
+Contractor will submit all required forms and information described in Exhibit A to the Purchasing Agent before providing Services. - 1.2 General Contract Terms and Provisions.
+This Contract incorporates by reference the General Contract Terms and Provisions, attached hereto as Exhibit C. - 1.3 Contract Administrator.
+The Office of the City Treasurer (Department) is the Contract Administrator for this Agreement.
 Contractor shall provide the Services under the direction of a designated representative of the Department as follows: